Trade Offs vs Opportunity Costs | What’s the Difference?

 So, it is essential to look at the opportunity cost while making any monetary or other choices where you are employing your limited resources, time, and effort.

-For example, you may have missed the best alternative use of your limited resources if you have not opted to buy a car in the previous example.
+For example, you may have missed the best alternative use of your limited resources if you had not opted to buy a car in the previous example.
 So, the opportunity cost of buying a car could be another best use of the resources.

 Example